raspstephan/raspstephan.github.io/_posts/2017-07-09-reproducibility-part1.md

 Luckily, some very useful resources have been published recently, which offer concrete guidelines and advice to write better, reproducible code.

 First, I would like to highlight the two papers on *Scientific Computing* by Greg Wilson et al. ([Part 1](https://doi.org/10.1371/journal.pbio.1001745) and [Part 2](https://arxiv.org/abs/1609.00037)).
-They give short, practical tips on how to write better code, step by step.
+They give practical tips on how to write better code, step by step.
 The papers are short and easy to read.
 I would definitely recommend checking them out!

 I would like to focus on another recently published paper by [Damien Irving](https://drclimate.wordpress.com), titled: [*A Minimum Standard for Publishing Computational Results in the Weather and Climate Sciences*](https://doi.org/10.1175/BAMS-D-15-00010.1).
 I found the fact particularly appealing that he did this work on reproducibility during his PhD research in climate dynamics.

-His suggestions are aimed at the “regular” scientist, so you and me (most likely), who analyzes dataset and produces figures.
+His suggestions are aimed at the “regular” scientist, so you and me (most likely), who analyzes datasets and produces figures.
 Again, I would highly recommend reading this paper, it’s not very long.
 His key suggestions are to include in each paper:

 - A computation section: This includes details on the software and computing environment along with references to the code repository and data.
 - A corresponding code repository (on [Github](https://github.com), for example): This contains all the code used to analyze and plot the data.